apache/airavata-custos/ansible/README.md

 # Airavata Custos Ansible

-Ansible script to deploy Apache Airavata and PGA.
+Asnible scripts to configure and install Airavata Custos pre-requisites and deploy the application on bare-metal web servers.
 There are ansible roles to install Airavata pre-requisites (RabbitMQ, Zookeeper, MariaDB).

 ## Ansible installation